arpitbbhayani/articles/blogs/bayesian-average.md

 IMAGE: FORMULA

+This is what we usually do when someone asks to have an "average" rating.

 ### Some issues with Arithmetic Mean

-When cardinality is low the average rating could skew.
-It is not a true representaton of quality.
-This means that we if 1 restaurant had 1 vote and with rating of 10, it would not be the number one.
-(If we just got the average, it would be at the top! – and that would be wrong)
+If you set score of an item to be equal to arithmetic mean of all its rating, then what about an item that gets just one rating which is a 5 on 5.
+That item will have be rank 1.
+This seems wrong.

+IMAGE: Ranking movies with AA

+The core issue here is the cardinality.
+While taking arithmetic mean the low cardinality items dominate the top or the bottom positions in the leaderboard.
+Thus we establish the fact that Arithmetic mean is not the score we would want to go ahead with.

 ## Arithmetic Mean with Cardinality

-To fix arithmetic mean, we could path things with the cardinatity where we first sort on the basis of average rating and then on cardinaility.
-This wouldn't ame the solution any better
+If cardinality is the issue we could try to patch things by considering not only the score but also the cardinality.
+This way we assign a score tuple `(average_score, ratings_count)` as the final score and we sort items in descending order.
+Thus in case of a tie of score the conflict will be resolved using number of ratings.

+IMAGE: score

 ### Issues
-Even this suffers from the issue with skew.
+This solution tries to address the issue but fails to do a good job.
+Movie example:

+IMAGE: Movie example:

 ## Cumulative Rating

-Another approach we could be to use cumulative score.
-Now show the end rating to the user but have an score.
-Summation of all the ratings we ever received.
+We could assign the score as a summation of all the ratings received.

+IMAGE: function

+This approach does a pretty good job in getting the top k. as shown in the table below.

+IMAGE: example

 ### Issues
 The ranking looks good but it suffers from the problem.
 10k ratings of 1 start vs 500 ratings of 5 star.